Sparks, NV, Code of Ordinances

 The city’s zoning code addresses urban agriculture.
 It allows urban agriculture as a primary or accessory use in residential and some mixed use districts subject to standards (§20.02.013).

 A business license is required; on-site sales may be permitted with a conditional use permit.
 Standards address setbacks, storage, drainage, dust control, accessory residential uses, livestock, lighting, signage, composting, and mechanized equipment.
 The code also permits chicken-keeping and beekeeping subject to standards (§20.03.047).

 No parking is required for this use (§20.04.009).

 The code defines urban agriculture; included within the definition is community garden, crop/limited agriculture, and community supported agriculture (§20.08.002).

-The city adopted a new zoning code in 2015 (Title 20).
-It includes a mix of use-based and form-based zoning standards.
+The city's zoning code includes a mix of use-base and form-based zoning standards (Title 20).
 It defines and regulates uses based on broad categories, with select specific use types, and includes use-specific standards to minimize reliance on discretionary use permits.
 It is richly illustrated and uses tables to organize use permissions and dimensional standards.

 Its purpose statements address promoting the public health, safety, and general welfare; preserving air and water quality; promoting the conservation of open space and natural and scenic resources; enhancing aesthetics; providing for recreational needs; protecting life and property from natural disasters; conforming to adopted plans; developing a timely, orderly, and efficient arrangement of transportation and public facilities and services; taking into account the relative suitability of the land for development; lessening traffic congestion; and preventing overcrowding (§20.01.001).